 Island Peak also named as ImjaTse 6189m is a beautiful mountain to climb in the Khumbu Himalaya of Nepal.
 Graded as a Trekking Peak by Nepal Mountaineering Association (NMA), Island Peak is one of the most popular 6000m climbs along with Mera Peak 6476m and Lobuche East Peak 6119m.
 Named by Eric Shipton, member of the Mount Everest Expedition, 1953 as it appeared as an Island in a Sea of Ice when viewed from Dingboche.

 With the number of climbers increasing each passing season, there will always be emerging challenges and difficulties.
 The big question; how difficult is climbing Island Peak.
 Well, it totally depends upon your physical fitness, previous trekking and climbing experiences.
 Though any physically active person, with right preparations, training, acclimatization program, strong determination and mindset can summit Island Peak.
-Everest Base Camp Trek, Khumbu Three High Passes Trek, Gokyo Cho La Pass and Everest Base Camp Trek.
+Everest Base Camp Trekking, Khumbu Three High Passes Trekking, Gokyo Cho La Pass and Everest Base Camp Trekking.
 We recommend any of these beautiful treks in the Khumbu region before approaching for your Island Peak attempt.

 In first place, Island Peak is not just a hill climbing peak.
 Just like Gokyo Ri or Kala Patthar or Chhukung Ri, though all of these climbs are great hikes offering one of the bests views of the Khumbu Himalaya of Nepal.
-Climbing Island Peak requires previous experience of basic rock and ice climbing, high altitude trekking either in the Himalaya or Alps.
-Having correct gears and equipments required for the trek and climb is absolutely crucial.
+Climbing Island Peak requires previous experience of basic rock and ice climbing, high altitude trekking either in the Himalaya or Alps or any other region.
+Having right gears and equipments required for the trek and climb is absolutely crucial.

 Ladders on Island Peak